hyperledger/aries-rfcs/features/0281-rich-schemas/README.md

 Model specification.
 - It supports rich schema capabilities for credentials.

-A possible alternative to this work has been presented by Workday
+A possible alternative to this work has been presented by Workday.

 ## Unresolved questions